sasitomel/report/README.md

 _Please help reader navigate around describing how the repository is organized by providing links_
 * **Source code** is in the [src folder](https://github.com/exemploTrabalho/report/src).
-* Report artifacts are in [artifacts folder](https://github.com/exemploTrabalho/report/artifacts).
+* Report chapters are in [doc folder](https://github.com/exemploTrabalho/report/doc).

 ## Galery